-To succeed in the business, government, and nonprofit sectors, along with other industries outside of academia, you'll need more than just a stellar research record; you must also be able to present that record in terms of transferable skills through an INDUSTRY PORTFOLIO.
+To succeed in industries and careers outside of academia, you must be able to present your most relevant qualifications, including transferable skills, through a NON-ACADEMIC PORTFOLIO.
 Creating your portfolio—your resume, cover letter, and online brand—will take time and effort to be considered competitive.
 Your career documents should receive the same level of attention as your dissertation or thesis.
 Most graduate students go through several iterations of each document or online profile before deciding that their portfolio sets them apart from their competition.
 Don't try to do everything on your own!
 Graduate Career Services has specialized knowledge and experience to help you prepare for the job market.

 Documents & Online Presence

 - Cover Letter

 - Using A Career Portfolio, Association for Talent Development

 - 14 Career Documents to Boost Any Job Search, Career Professionals of Canada